 One parameter that we've discussed previously is I-time - occasionally a minor adjustment here can make a patient feel more comfortable.
 Not sure there's any evidence on this beyond the anecdotal, but as long as we aren't making large adjustments that impact other values, we should be good to experiment here.
 Switching modes may also help in this situation.
-We'll talk about this more later, but breaths are delivered differently in different modes (depending on the specific machine) and sometimes one may feel better to the patient for whatever reason.
-And lastly we can consider adjusting our triggers to make it easier for the patient to trigger a breath when he or she wants.
-Again, more on that to come.
+We'll mentioned this already, but breaths are delivered differently in different modes and sometimes one may feel better to the patient for whatever reason.
+And lastly we can consider adjusting our triggers to make it easier for the patient to take a breath when he or she wants - more on that to come

 So last summary here and we'll include all three of these super duper important parameters that we need to address on all of our patients, hands down and no matter what.
 Comfort should be assessed using an actual scoring tool and can be fixed with both drugs and vent manipulations.
-Oxygenation is measured by SpO2 and gets fixed by increasing FiO2, adding PEEP and lengthening the I-time.
-Ventilation is evaluated by a comparison to expected MV and then EtCO2, we make adjustments to RR and TV to manage ventilation; increase TV and then RR to increase MV, decrease RR and then TV to decrease MV.
+Oxygenation is measured by SpO2 and gets fixed by increasing FiO2, adding PEEP, and lengthening the I-time.
+Ventilation is evaluated by looking at MV (comparing it to a calculated goal) and EtCO2, we make adjustments to RR and TV to manage ventilation; increase TV and then RR to increase MV, decrease RR and then TV to decrease MV.